adnguyen/Notebooks_and_Protocols/2017_Eco_Gen_ANBE_nb.md

      * Thinking about all time points(or we can start first day)
      * How many OTUs? > 100s
      * Rare taxa might drop out?
+     * Finding diffs
        * check allele frequency differences among sick and healthy
+       * Can do PCA  or discriminant analysis (DAPC)
+       * FST method